-2.1 This strategy has been prepared within the context of the Scottish Government's 'Town Centre First Principle', which is set out in Scottish Planning Policy (2014).
+- 2.2 The strategies have been prepared within the context of the Scottish Government's 'Town Centre First Principle', which is set out in Scottish Planning Policy (2014).
 This principle promotes a broader perspective to decision making that considers the vitality, viability and vibrancy of town centres.
-The East Lothian Local Development Plan 2018 introduces new planning policies adopting the town centre first principle and has detailed planning polices for town centres to guide development.
-The new 'town centre first' principle supports the town centres when decisions are required on new development and changes of use ensuring that consideration is given to whether the proposal supports the economic well-being and vibrancy of the town centre.
+The LDP introduces new planning policies adopting the town centre first principle and has detailed planning polices for town centres to guide development.
+The new 'town centre first' principle supports the town centres when decisions are required on new development and changes of use, ensuring that consideration is given to whether the proposal supports the economic well-being and vibrancy of the town centre.
 Development that would attract significant footfall whether for retail, commercial, leisure, office, community or cultural use is directed towards the town centre first and then sequentially to the edge of the town centre and beyond as necessary.
-These strategies therefore support Policy TC2 of the Local Development Plan by setting out a long term vision for each town centre.

-- 2.2 The East Lothian Town Centre Strategies Supplementary Guidance forms part of the East Lothian Local Plan 2018 (LDP).
-It is supplementary guidance focusing on the changes that the Local Development Plan is planning to the 6 main settlements in East Lothian and the implications of that change for their town centres.
-2.3 The preparation of town centre strategies is one of the actions required to successfully deliver the Local Development Plan.
-It forms part of the Action Programme for the Local Development Plan to provide a vision for each town centre to help address local environmental issues as well as their vibrancy, vitality and viability. - 2.5 The Town Centre Strategies, one approved, will be supplementary guidance to the LDP.
-It therefore remains approved until the East Lothian Local Development Plan is replaced.
+These strategies therefore support Policy TC2 of the Local Development Plan by setting out a long term vision for each town centre. - 2.3 The preparation of town centre strategies is one of the actions required to successfully deliver the Local Development Plan.
+It forms part of the Action Programme for the Local Development Plan to provide a vision for each town centre to help address local environmental issues as well as their vibrancy, vitality and viability. - 2.4 The Town Centre Strategies, once approved, will be Supplementary Guidance to the LDP, in place until the East Lothian Local Development Plan is replaced.
 The strategy will be reviewed and updated as appropriate based on regular health checks to ensure it remains up to date and effective.
-The SG is a material consideration in the determination of planning applications that affect the town centres.
+The Supplementary Guidance is a material consideration in the determination of planning applications that affect the town centres.